-To reduce the damage done by salt water penetrating into cracks, 30 mm (1.2 in.) long hooked steel fibers were used to provide better control of any cracking that occurs as a result of stresses caused by ice movement against the structure.
+To reduce the damage done by salt water penetrating into cracks, 1.2 in.
+(30 mm) long hooked steel fibers were used to provide better control of any cracking that occurs as a result of stresses caused by ice movement against the structure.

-A powdered set-accelerator admixture was added to the mixture to provide enhanced resistance to washout of the shotcrete on the structure because the fresh shotcrete was typically in contact with sea water within 20 min after the completion of shooting operations.
-This mechanical resistance is quickly achieved when the set-accelerator admixture dosage is adequate and the concrete temperature at the outlet of the nozzle is higher than 25 C (77 F).
-To reach this temperature, the dry materials were kept in the hold of the barge where the temperature was maintained at approximately 30 C (86 F).
+A powdered set accelerator admixture was added to the mixture to provide enhanced resistance to washout of the shotcrete on the structure because the fresh shotcrete was typically in contact with sea water within 20 minutes after the completion of shooting operations.
+This mechanical resistance is quickly achieved when the set accelerator admixture dosage is adequate and the concrete temperature at the outlet of the nozzle is higher than 77 °F (25 °C).
+To reach this temperature, the dry materials were kept in the hold of the barge where the temperature was maintained at approximately 86 °F (30 °C).
 In addition, hot water was used during shooting to produce shotcrete with an adequate temperature in place.

-Because of the severe freezing-and-thawing conditions, a liquid air-entraining admixture was added to the mixing water to produce a frost-resistant shotcrete with an air-void spacing factor lower than 300 $\mu$ m (0.012 in.).
+Because of the severe freezing-and-thawing conditions, a liquid air-entraining admixture was added to the mixing water to produce a frost-resistant shotcrete with an air-void spacing factor lower than 0.012 in.
+(300 μm).

-Nozzleman certification
+Nozzleman Certification